 For our example, we'll use a free Canva stock image.

 First, we’ll remove the current photo by selecting it and then clicking the trash icon at the top of the page.
-In this case, there are two options, and that's because this template includes something called a grid.
+In this case, there are two options, which is because this template includes something called a grid.
 A grid is a Canva feature that sets the size of the image and makes it easier to position a new photo in the same spot.
 So we'll keep the grid and click Delete image.

 After the image is deleted, you'll see the grid on the right side of the template.